-Our PINE system is the first quantum computer that fits inside two standardized 19-inch racks.
+Our PINE system is the first quantum computer that fits inside two standardized 19” racks.
 Building on top of the ion-trap quantum computing platform pioneered in Innsbruck, Austria, tens of ion-qubits can be worked with.
-Here we provide a teaser on the characterisation of operating a stand and 20 qubit quantum register.
-The characterisation shows out-of-the box performance compatible with fault-tolerant quantum computing.
+Here we provide a teaser on the characterisation of operating and 20 qubit quantum register.
+The characterisation shows out-of-the–box performance compatible with fault-tolerant quantum computing.

 In our ion-trap quantum computer, we move a laser beam onto the position of an ion or multiple ions.
 Discrete laser pulses onto the ions change the encoded quantum information.
-Ideally the laser light would hit only the targeted ion(s) and nothing else.
-Here we characterize the undesired coupling of the laser lightfield via the coupling strength of non-targeted ions relative to the addressed ion-qubit in a 20-qubit register.
+Ideally, the laser light would hit only the targeted ion(s) and nothing else.
+Here we characterize the undesired coupling of the laser light field via the coupling strength of non-targeted ions relative to the addressed ion-qubit in a 20-qubit register.
 Typical numbers are usually in the range of 1-3%.
 Here, we show average coupling to next-neighbor qubits of about 0.6%.
 In terms of error rates, this is in the 1e-5 range and compatible with fault-tolerant requirements.
-Adding additional error mitigation routines allow to suppress this value to the 1e-7 level.
-Such levels are better than what is currently considered to be necessary for fault-tolerant quantum computing.
+Adding additional error mitigation routines allows suppression of this value to the 1e-7 level.
+Such levels are better than what is currently considered necessary for fault-tolerant quantum computing.

 These low values show that end-users can execute quantum algorithms on our device without considering error mitigation routines.
-Seeing that we support a wide range of quantum software development kits such as Qiskit, Cirq, PennyLane, Pytket, … existing code can be readily tested on our devices and without requiring detailed knowledge of the underlying hardware.
+We support a wide range of quantum software development kits such as Qiskit, Cirq, Pennylane, Pytket, … existing code can be readily tested on our devices without requiring detailed knowledge of the underlying hardware.

 To date, our solutions have been used to demonstrate a universal gate-set for logical qubits.